University of California, Santa Barbara: Other rankings

-In the United States National Research Council rankings of graduate programs, 10 UCSB departments were ranked in the top ten in the country: Materials, Chemical Engineering, Computer Science, Electrical and Computer Engineering, Mechanical Engineering, Physics, Marine Science Institute, Geography, History, and Theater and Dance.

 U.S. News & World Report's 2016 rankings placed UCSB's graduate programs in Materials Engineering and Chemical Engineering the second and ninth best in the U.S., respectively; graduate school Physics was ranked 10th best, including the fifth-best program for Condensed Matter Physics, seventh-best program for Quantum Physics, seventh-best program for Elementary Particles/Field/String Theory, and eighth-best program for Cosmology/Relativity/Gravity.
 In terms of the social sciences, UCSB's graduate program in Sociology is ranked first for research in sex and gender, and the History department is ranked seventh for women's history.

-UCSB's Department of Communication was recognized as top in the nation based on data from the National Research Council's study.
-Several areas in UCSB's Department of Communication have been Ranked Best in Nation by the National Communication Association.
-Specifically, UCSB's Department of Communication has been ranked first in the nation for Interpersonal and Small Group Communication, first in the nation for Intercultural/International Communication, second in the nation Organizational Communication, fourth in the nation for Communication and Technology, and 17th in the nation for Mass Communication.

-UCSB's Department of Communication has been ranked third in the nation in terms of research productivity, according to a recent analysis of scholarly articles that have appeared in eight academic journals sponsored by the National Communication Association and the International Communication Association.
-In addition, UCSB's Department of Communication has been named one of the top high-impact departments in the nation.

 In 2015, QS World University Rankings ranked UCSB 129th in the world.

-Forbes magazine ranked the university 114th in the nation (and 50th best research university) in July 2016.
+Forbes magazine ranked the university 24th in the nation (and 5th best public university) in 2024.
 This ranking focuses mainly on net positive financial impact, in contrast to other rankings, and generally ranks liberal arts colleges above most research universities.

 PayScale's 2015–16 College Salary Report (ranking universities in terms of graduates' salary potential), UCSB came in first in computer science, seventh in engineering, 14th in Humanities, and 30th in Social Sciences.

 UCSB was ranked third in The Princeton Reviews 2015 list of top party schools.

 Organization

 Santa Barbara is one of the ten major campuses affiliated with the University of California.
-The University of California is governed by a 26-member Board of Regents, 18 of which are appointed by the Governor of California to 12-year terms, seven serving as ex officio members, and a single student regent.
+The University of California is governed by a 26-member board of regents, 18 of which are appointed by the Governor of California to 12-year terms, seven serving as ex officio members, and a single student regent.
 The position of chancellor was created in 1952 to lead individual campuses.
 The Board of Regents appointed Henry T. Yang to be the fifth chancellor of the university in 1994.